 Welcome to our Return to School communications page.
-Westlake Charter School will use this page to continually update our communications in response to the latest information pertaining to school reopening in the fall.
-At a minimum, we plan to update this page through the opening of school on August 12, 2020.
+Westlake Charter School will use this page to continually update our communications in response to the latest information pertaining to the Fall of 2020/2021.
+Please continue to review the Handbook and FAQ’s, as they will be updated with information as it becomes available.

 |All grades, K-8||Level 1: Distance Learning||August 12th, 2020|